49 Songs That Say It'll Be OK

 Even before the pandemic, 18% of Americans were living with an anxiety disorder.
 Then some guy ate a bat in a Chinese wet market, and it changed the world.

-Add to everyday worry the sudden, massive uncertainty around finances, daily routines, and acquiring essentials such as toilet paper.
+Add to everyday worry the sudden, massive uncertainty around finances, daily routines, and acquiring essentials.
 Pile on the fear of contagion and death, plus perhaps the actual death of people you know.
 What we have left is a huge trigger for a mental health epidemic.
 Keep reminding yourself, however, that a better tomorrow is coming.

 Whatever is stressing you out, periodically take a moment to back up, breathe deeply, and take a broader perspective on your problem situation.
 Lean on a confidante, rely on your spiritual/religious beliefs, and express gratitude for the bounty of goodness you have in your life.
 Pay attention to your physical health, get good quality sleep, and be patient with yourself and others.
 You can overcome your challenges.

 Make a playlist of pop, rock, country, and R&B songs that say everything will be okay.
 Remind yourself that better days are around the corner.
 We have a long list of songs to start you off.

 1. "Better Days" by OneRepublic

 In the midst of paranoia and dark days, the guy in this 2020 pop song hits his knees and prays, believing steadfastly in the promise of tomorrow.
 He expresses both hope and confidence that the bleak times won't last forever: